wiliao/react-lerna-mono-repo/README.md

-Here’s an improved version of your README that is more informative, structured, and professional:

----

 # React Monorepo with Lerna & Copilot Practice

 A modern monorepo setup using **Lerna**, **React**, and **TypeScript** for practicing collaborative development, package management, and leveraging **GitHub Copilot** for AI-powered coding assistance.